 There are an array of employment options.

-If you’re uncertain of purusing nursing because you don’t want to work in a hospital, you’re in luck.
+If you’re uncertain of pursing nursing because you don’t want to work in a hospital, you’re in luck.
 In an ever-evolving medical landscape, there are emerging ways of nontraditionally practicing nursing, as more and more nurses are working in positions that keep them out of the hospital.

-If you want to pursue a nursing career but are unsure about committing to working in a hospital, consider these employment options outside a hospital: an on-site school nurse, a pharmacy nurse, a midwife, a technical nurse writer, hospice nurse, or telemedicine nurse.
+If you want to pursue a nursing career, but are unsure about committing to working in a hospital, consider these employment options outside a hospital: an on-site school nurse, a pharmacy nurse, a midwife, a technical nurse writer, hospice nurse or telemedicine nurse.

 While deciding whether an undergraduate degree in nursing is right for you or not, it’s important to research and analyze the information that surrounds any field of interest to you.
 But the facts remain, due to a shortage of nurses nationwide, combined with the ever-changing landscape of health care, becoming a nurse could prove to be a lucrative and personally-rewarding professional choice.